sedol1339/files/abstracts.md

 Kosiorek, A. R., Sabour, S., Teh, Y. W., & Hinton, G. E. (2019).
 Stacked Capsule Autoencoders. arXiv, 1906.06818.
 Retrieved from https://arxiv.org/abs/1906.06818v2

 Labach, A., Salehinejad, H., & Valaee, S. (2019).
 Survey of Dropout Methods for Deep Neural Networks. arXiv, 1904.13310.
 Retrieved from https://arxiv.org/abs/1904.13310v2

+    - We provide an overview of dropout methods, including:
+    - We summarize approaches for theoretically explaining the function of dropout methods
+    - We describe dropout methods for CNNs
+    - We describe dropout for compressing NNs
+    - We describe Monte Carlo dropout and related work

 Lake, B. M., Salakhutdinov, R., & Tenenbaum, J. B. (2019).
 The Omniglot challenge: a 3-year progress report. arXiv, 1902.03477.
 Retrieved from https://arxiv.org/abs/1902.03477v2